kylesunman/RecipieFinder/README.md

 ## Usage

-1. Enter the ingredients you have in your fridge, separating them by commas.
+1. Enter the ingredients you have in your fridge.
-2. Click the "Find Recipes" button.
+2. Clicking the add ingredients button after each ingredient.
 3. Recipe Finder will match your ingredients with recipes and display them on the page.

 ## Contributing